-When carving your Halloween pumpkin, it's best not to discard the seeds.
-Research is emerging that shows pumpkin seeds — also known as pepitas — to have perhaps more benefits than pumpkin flesh itself.
-Pumpkin seeds are especially promising in the realm of prostate health, in particular for a condition known as BPH (benign prostatic hypertrophy).
-Common in men 50 years and older, BPH involves an enlargement of the prostate gland, in part due to overstimulation of prostate cells by testosterone.
-Components in pumpkin seed oil appear able to interrupt such prostate cell multiplication.
+When carving your Halloween pumpkin, don't throw away the seeds!
+Pumpkin seeds (also known as pepitas) might actually have more benefits than the orange flesh itself.
+Pumpkin seeds are especially promising in the realm of prostate health, in particular for a condition known as BPH (benign prostatic hypertrophy), which is common in men 50 years and older.
 The seeds are also high in carotenoids, omega-3 fats and zinc, compounds being studied for their potential prostate-supportive benefits.
-Zinc also helps guard against osteoporosis of the hip and spine, which, like BPH, is common in older men.
+Zinc also helps guard against osteoporosis of the hip and spine.

 Compared with anti-inflammatory drugs for arthritis, pumpkin seeds are equally effective at reducing inflammation symptoms in animal studies.
 However, unlike drugs such as indomethacin — which can damage the lining of the joints and exacerbate arthritis — pumpkin seeds do not have any side effects.

-Pumpkin seeds are nutrient-rich — a good source of magnesium, manganese, and phosphorus — and high in protein.
-Additionally, research in South Africa has shown that they can protect the liver from the harmful effects of protein deficiency.
+Pumpkin seeds are nutrient-rich — a good source of magnesium, manganese and phosphorus — and high in protein.
 The oil of the pumpkin seed is loaded with essential fatty acids, which maintain healthy blood vessels and nerves as well as provide proper lubrication for tissues, including the skin.